COLSSolc/backend-master-lokdonSKI/README.md

 Decrypted data  (msg) = c^d mod N

 AES will suffer a similarly if not the same fate as RSA.
 The future of quantum computer will certainly vilify it.
 We don't really have to wait into the future anyway.
-People are already saving petabytes of data in cloud.
-These will be disclosed as soon as quantum computer becomes available.
+People are already saving petabytes of data in the cloud.
+These are going disclosed or exposed regardless the sooner a quantum computer becomes available.

 Symmetric: